daveight/ankicode/index.md

 * Code editor with syntax highlighting and themes.
 * Support of Java, C++, JavaScript and Python.
 * Users can share their own programming challenges.
-* Everything is executed locally, no internet connection needed.
+* Everything is executed locally, no internet connection is required.
 ```

 <br>